Anakim, the Biblical Giants & the Egyptian Goddess

 26 They (the scouting party) came back to Moses and Aaron and the whole Israelite community at Kadesh in the Desert of Paran.
 There they reported to them and to the whole assembly and showed them the fruit of the land.
 27 They gave Moses this account: “We went into the land to which you sent us, and it does flow with milk and honey!
 Here is its fruit.
 28 But the people who live there are powerful, and the cities are fortified and very large.
 We even saw descendants of Anak there.
 29 The Amalekites live in the Negev; the Hittites, Jebusites and Amorites live in the hill country; and the Canaanites live near the sea and along the Jordan.”…31 But the men who had gone up with him said, “We can’t attack those people; they are stronger than we are.”
 32 And they spread among the Israelites a bad report about the land they had explored.
 They said, “The land we explored devours those living in it.
 All the people we saw there are of great size.
 33 We saw the Nephilim there (the descendants of Anak come from the Nephilim).
 We seemed like grasshoppers in our own eyes, and we looked the same to them.”

-So, the original view of Ptolemy II, who is credited with inviting the Septuagint authors to Alexandria, so that their literature could be included into the archives of his library, was one of wonder and praise for his wisdom and generosity.
-Sometime later, the Judean authors in Alexandria decided that extolling a polytheistic king was inconsistent with the monotheistic theme that they were attempting to promote in their texts.
-The result was that Ptolemy II and his patron goddess, Seshat, were classified as enemies of Moses who were eventually conquered by Joshua.
+So, the original view of Ptolemy II, who is credited with inviting the Septuagint (LXX) authors to Alexandria, so that their literature could be included into the archives of his library, was one of wonder and praise for his wisdom and generosity.
+However, when Ptolemy IV succeeded to the throne, the attitude of the Judean authors in Alexandria took an abrupt about-face:

 Now, we must address the biblical appearance of Khnum and Anaka in Numbers 13.
 The goddess, Anaka, and her partner, Khnum, were associated with the Nile and the triad of deities located at Elephantine.
 Elephantine was the location of the Judean community in Egypt; a community which existed from the Babylonian conquest of Judah to 399 BCE, and was brought under the hegemony of Persia.
 Though Persia allowed the Jews to return to Palestine, many Jews remained in the diaspora.
 Among them were the Jews at Elephantine who combined elements of idolatry with the worship of Yhwh.
 Evidence of idolatrous influence at Elephantine is found in the names of gods referred to in the Elephantine Papyri texts.
 These Jews combined the name of Yahu with the names of other deities as Anath-yahu, a combination of the name of the Canaanite deity, Anath, and the name of Yahu.
 It appears that the Elephantine Jews coupled Anath with Yahweh as conjugal partners.
 Anath was akin to the Queen of Heaven referred to in Jeremiah 7:18; 44:17.